 What Scores Are Reported for the ACT

 The ACT score that you receive is a reflection of the academic knowledge that you have acquired throughout your school and high school years.
 Hence, it will illustrate your capacity in being able to successfully pursue college education.
-So you should be able to understand your ACT test score results in order to analyze your intellectual level and your keenness to join college.
+So you should be able to understand the results in order to analyze your intellectual level and your keenness to join college.

-The admissions authorities of the colleges you apply to will also look for these two qualities among the applicants.
-Thus, a good ACT score will give you an edge over your counterparts.
-But before you decide as to what a good ACT score is, you should know how to interpret an ACT score card.
-Hence, to enable you to analyze your ACT test score results, the features of the ACT score card is discussed below.
+The admission authorities of the colleges you apply to will also look for these two qualities in the applicants.
+Thus, a good score will give you an edge over your counterparts.
+But before you decide as to what a good result is, you should know how to interpret a score card.
+Hence, to enable you to analyze your results, the features of the result card are discussed below.

-- The minimum and maximum scores you can receive for the 4 primary sections of ACT, i.e. English, Science, Mathematics and Reading, are 1 and 36 respectively.
+- The minimum and maximum scores you can receive for the 4 primary sections, i.e. English, Science, Mathematics and Reading, are 1 and 36 respectively.
 The total marks you receive for all the correct answers that you have given represent your 'raw score'.
 There is no negative marking in ACT.

-- The 'raw scores' that you receive in the compulsory sections of ACT are converted to 'scale scores' that are reported in your ACT score card as the score you have received for each section of the test.
+- The 'raw scores' that you receive in the compulsory sections are converted to 'scale scores' that are reported in your score card as the score you have received for each section of the test.

 - The English section reports 2 sub scores, viz, Usage/Mechanics and Rhetorical Skills.